 BIGG Digital Assets Inc. Confirms No Exposure to FTX, FTT token, Alameda Research, Crypto.com and/or Cronos Token

-VANCOUVER, British Columbia, Nov.
-14, 2022 (GLOBE NEWSWIRE) -- BIGG Digital Assets Inc. ("BIGG" or the "Company")BIGGBBKCF WKN: A2PS9W))), owner of Netcoins (Netcoins.ca and Netcoins.com) ("Netcoins"), the online cryptocurrency brokerage that makes it easy for Canadians to buy, sell and understand cryptocurrency, and Blockchain Intelligence Group (blockchaingroup.io) ("BIG"), a leading developer of blockchain technology search, risk-scoring and data analytics solutions, today confirms, in connection with the Company's commitment to a transparent and compliant crypto industry in Canada and globally, that neither BIGG nor any of its operating subsidiaries have any exposure to FTX, the FTT token, Alameda research, Crypto.com or the Cronos token.
+/EIN News/ -- VANCOUVER, British Columbia, Nov.
+14, 2022 (GLOBE NEWSWIRE) -- BIGG Digital Assets Inc. ("BIGG" or the "Company")(CSE: BIGG; OTCQX: BBKCF; WKN: A2PS9W), owner of Netcoins (Netcoins.ca and Netcoins.com) (“Netcoins”), the online cryptocurrency brokerage that makes it easy for Canadians to buy, sell and understand cryptocurrency, and Blockchain Intelligence Group (blockchaingroup.io) (“BIG”), a leading developer of blockchain technology search, risk-scoring and data analytics solutions, today confirms, in connection with the Company's commitment to a transparent and compliant crypto industry in Canada and globally, that neither BIGG nor any of its operating subsidiaries have any exposure to FTX, the FTT token, Alameda research, Crypto.com or the Cronos token.

 Regulated, Trusted and Safe